 Are Running Belts Worth It?

-If you want to take some essentials with you on your run, but don’t want to carry them, a good running belt is absolutely worth it.
+If you want to take some essentials with you on your run, but don’t want to carry them, a good jogging belt is absolutely worth it.
 Compared to other running gear, they’re a pretty minimal investment—the highest priced model on our list is about $60—yet they’re built to last through many runs.

 Do Running Belts Slow You Down?